pnfsoftware/jeb-androsig/README.md

 ### Running Signature Recognizer plugin

+Please make sure all your signature files are in the `[JEB_FOLDER]/coreplugins/android_sigs` folder.

 1. In JEB2, click `File -> Open` to open an android apk.
 2. Select `File -> Engines -> Execute` and select the Recognizer plugin.
 3. Customize the matching parameters if need ba and click `OK`.